 So, you may find yourself leaning toward those when getting a Gibraltar throne.
 However, the round seats like the Gibraltar 9608SFT Round Top Softy Throne that Gibraltar sells are incredible options.

 How Beneficial Are Backrests?

 The best way to sit at the drums is by keeping your back straight and keeping your body near the front edge of your throne.
 For many drummers, backrests detract from this, allowing you to lean back into them.
 In that case, they’re more detrimental to your posture than they are beneficial.

 However, they can be quite useful when used properly.
 For drummers with back problems, a throne like Gibraltar 9808OS-AB with a well-positioned backrest will keep them elevated without slouching.
 You could also use them for this function without back issues.
 Just make sure to keep yourself from leaning back into the backrest.

 Height Adjustment Options

-The three types of height adjustment options that you’ll find on Gibraltar thrones are tube adjustments, spindle adjustments, and pneumatic adjustments.
+The three types of height adjustment options that you’ll find on a Gibraltar drum chair are tube adjustments, spindle adjustments, and pneumatic adjustments.
 You can read more about how these work here, but just know that the type of adjustment mechanism a throne has may affect your buying decision.

 Different drummers have varying preferences over these.
 Also, the type of height adjustment that a throne has will give you a rough idea of the price the throne comes at.
-Tube adjustments like the one in Gibraltar 6608 Moto-Style Throne are the most affordable.
+Tube adjustments come on budget drum thrones like the Gibraltar 6608 Moto-Style Throne.